yairst/slo-alarms-with-cdk/README.md

 5. If you are On windows replace `python3` with `python` in `cdk.json`.

+5. Edit `config.yaml` with your desired values as detailed in the comments in the file.
+In particular, replace the values of the GitHub section with your forked repo ones, and specify your service, dimensions and SLO.

 5. Synthesize (`cdk synth`) or deploy (`cdk deploy`) the example

     ```